 All teacher certification programs offered at Immaculata University are reviewed and have been approved by the Pennsylvania Department of Education.
-Graduates who have successfully completed our approved program and have been recommended by Immaculata University are eligible for a Pennsylvania Certificate to teach.
+Graduates who have successfully completed our approved program and have been recommended by Immaculata University and have passed all PDE required tests for certification are eligible for a Pennsylvania Certificate to teach.
 All teacher certification Teacher Information Management System (TIMS) applications recommended by Immaculata are pending approval by the Pennsylvania Department of Education.
 All part time and transfer students seeking certification should contact their designated academic advisor.
 Immaculata University makes every effort to help a student prepare to teach in a state other than Pennsylvania; many of our graduates have successfully completed this process.
 Students seeking certification in another state should consult with the Certification Officer to investigate reciprocity.
 Individual Certification Program guidelines by state can be found on each State's Department of Education website.